Skip to content

 3. Screen Name (All users) - The name of the screen displayed is shown.
 Typically, you'll see Home, Project, Device appear here.

-4. Live Help (Tenant users) - During normal business hours, click to hold a live chat with a member of our support team.
+5. Open Chat (Tenant users) - During normal business hours, click to hold a live chat with a member of our support team.
 After hours, click to send a message to our support team and they'll get back to you the next business day.
 Customer users will not have this navigation bar item.

-5. Wizards (Tenant users) - Inzwa Cloud has configuration wizards which make it easy for Tenant users to do most of the common tasks in a few clicks.
+6. Wizards (Tenant users) - Inzwa Cloud has configuration wizards which make it easy for Tenant users to do most of the common tasks in a few clicks.
 Customer users will not have this navigation bar item.

-6. Export/Share Dashboard (All users) - Inzwa Cloud allows you to export the current view from any screen in the system.
+7. Export/Share Dashboard (All users) - Inzwa Cloud allows you to export the current view from any screen in the system.
 A screen shot can be downloaded in PDF, PNG, or JPEG format.
 In addition, you can share the current view with users or distribution group.

 Home Screen